Azure/bicep-types-az/generated/servicefabricmanagedclusters/microsoft.servicefabric/2023-03-01-preview/types.md

 * **destinationPortRanges**: string[]: The destination port ranges.
 * **direction**: 'inbound' | 'outbound' | string (Required): Network security rule direction.
 * **name**: string (Required): Network security rule name.
-* **priority**: int (Required): The priority of the rule.
+* **priority**: int {minValue: 1000, maxValue: 3000} (Required): The priority of the rule.
 The value can be in the range 1000 to 3000.
 Values outside this range are reserved for Service Fabric ManagerCluster Resource Provider.
 The priority number must be unique for each rule in the collection.
 The lower the priority number, the higher the priority of the rule.
 * **protocol**: 'ah' | 'esp' | 'http' | 'https' | 'icmp' | 'tcp' | 'udp' | string (Required): Network protocol this rule applies to.
 * **sourceAddressPrefix**: string: The CIDR or source IP range.
 Asterisk '*' can also be used to match all source IPs.
 Default tags such as 'VirtualNetwork', 'AzureLoadBalancer' and 'Internet' can also be used.
 If this is an ingress rule, specifies where network traffic originates from.
 * **sourceAddressPrefixes**: string[]: The CIDR or source IP ranges.